NilFoundation/crypto3/docs/implementation.md

 ## Objects, containing cryptographic material {#pubkey_objects}

-Execution of asymmetric algorithms requires the use of cryptographic material like keys in the cases of signature creation/verification and encryption/decryption crypto-schemes, or shares and secrets in the case of performing secret sharing protocols.
+Execution of asymmetric algorithms requires the use of cryptographic material like keys in the cases of signature and encryption crypto-schemes, or shares and secrets in the case of performing secret sharing protocols.
 To work with these objects several templates are defined in pubkey module:

 * `private_key` - the template specialization should be defined for a chosen asymmetric crypto-scheme `Scheme`, i.e. `private_key<Scheme>`.
-The object of that type contains cryptographic material of the private key of a chosen `Scheme` and defines methods to execute crypto algorithms supported by the crypto-scheme using stored key material.
+The object of that type contains cryptographic material of the private key for a chosen `Scheme` and defines methods to execute crypto algorithms supported by the crypto-scheme using stored key material.
 Particular specialization of the `private_key` should satisfy to the one or several defined [concepts](@ref pubkey_concept) depending on which algorithms are supported by the chosen `Scheme`.
 For example, there exist `SigningPrivateKey` concept for asymmetric signature crypto-schemes, and `DecryptionPrivateKey` for asymmetric encryption crypto-schemes.
-* `public_key` - the same as for `private_key` template, but regarding public key material of some asymmetric crypto-scheme and algorithms assuming the use of the public key.
+* `public_key` - the same as for `private_key` template, but regarding public key material for some asymmetric crypto-scheme and algorithms assuming the use of the public key.
 Examples of public key concepts are `VerificationPublicKey` concept for asymmetric signature crypto-schemes, and `EncryptionPublicKey` for asymmetric encryption crypto-schemes.
 * `share_sss` - the template specialization should be defined for a chosen secret sharing `Scheme`, i.e. `share_sss<Scheme>`, and it should satisfy to the `Share` concept.
 * `public_share_sss` - the template specialization should be defined for a chosen secret sharing `Scheme`, i.e. `public_share_sss<Scheme>`, and it should satisfy to the `PublicShare` concept.
 * `secret_sss` - the template specialization should be defined for a chosen secret sharing `Scheme`, i.e. `secret_sss<Scheme>`, and it should satisfy to the `Secret` concept.